MIRROR Trial: Addition of Methotrexate to Pegloticase Is Efficacious, Safe

 Efficacy

-The primary efficacy endpoint was the proportion of patients with treatment response, defined as serum urate <6 mg/dL for ≥80% of visits during weeks 20–24.
-That endpoint was met: 71% of patients in the pegloticase plus methotrexate group met response criteria during month 6 compared with 39% in the pegloticase plus placebo group (P<0.0001).
+The primary efficacy endpoint was the proportion of patients showing treatment response, defined as a serum urate level of <6 mg/dL for ≥80% of visits during weeks 20–24.
+That endpoint was met in 71% of patients in the pegloticase plus methotrexate group compared with 39% in the pegloticase plus placebo group (P<0.0001).

 The combination regimen also outperformed monotherapy concerning: